rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 3. Select **Servers > Cloud Servers**.

-4. Click the **Create Server** button.
+4. Click **Create Server**.

-5. On the **Create Server** page, ensure that you've selected a region in which OnMetal servers are available.
+5. On the **Create Server** page, ensure that you select a region in which OnMetal servers are available.

     **Note**: OnMetal servers are available only in the Northern Virginia (IAD), Dallas (DFW), and UK (LON) regions.
-This list will expand as other regions become available.

 6. Click the **OnMetal Server** tab.

-7. In the **Server Details** section of the **Create Server** page, enter a name for the server and select the region in which the server will reside.
+7. In the **Server Details** section of the **Create Server** page, enter a name for the server and select the region in which you want the server to reside.

 8. Click the **OnMetal Server** tab.

 9. In the **Image** section, select an image for the server.

-    **Note**: To avoid performance degradation, run the CentOS&reg; 6.5 image only on a Linux&reg; Kernel release of 3.10 or later.
+    **Note**: To avoid performance degradation, run the CentOS&reg; 6.5 image only on a Linux&reg; Kernel release of 3.10 or higher.

 10. In the **Flavor** section, choose the appropriate configuration for your workload.
-Click each flavor class for a description.

      **Note**: All OnMetal flavors include dual-bonded 10Gbe Network Interface Card (NIC) interfaces that enable the image operating system (OS) to share Public and Service network access redundantly in case one of the connections goes down.
-For details about all available flavors, see [OnMetal Cloud Server
+For details about all of the available flavors, see [OnMetal Cloud Server
      flavors](https://developer.rackspace.com/docs/cloud-servers/v2/general-api-info/flavors/#onmetal-cloud-server-flavors).

 11. Assign a public Secure Shell (SSH) key to the server by either selecting an existing key, or adding a new one.

-     **IMPORTANT**: OnMetal servers *must* be created by using an SSH key pair.
-For information about generating a public and private key pair, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).
+     **Note**: OnMetal servers *must* be created by using an SSH key pair.
+For information about generating public and private key pairs, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

-    -   To assign an existing public key, select the key name for an existing public key in the **SSH Key** list, or add a new public key by using the following steps:
+    -   To assign an existing public key, select the key name for an existing public key in the **SSH Key** list.
+You can also add a new public key by using the following steps:
         - Click **Manage SSH Keys > Add Public Key**.
         - Enter a **Key Name**.
-        - In the **Region** field, confirm the region in which your key will be used.
+        - In the **Region** field, confirm the region in which you want to use the key.
-        - Paste your entire public key in the **Public Key** field.
+        - Paste the entire public key in the **Public Key** field.
         - Finally, click **Add Public Key**.
-        - Confirm that your key is listed in the **SSH Keys** list for your new server and select it.
+        - Confirm that the key appears in the **SSH Keys** list for your new server, then select it.

 12. If necessary, create a new network and select the **PublicNet** and **ServiceNet** options.

-13. Click **Create Server** to build your server.
+13. Click **Create Server**.

-### Boot the server
+### Boot the OnMetal server

 This section shows you how to boot the following types of OmMetal servers: